 -- 3 unit(s)

 Courses are offered online using eLearning, a Blackboard learning management system requiring Internet access and a web browser.
-Most courses also meet via interactive video conferencing, with fall and spring sessions held one evening per week and six-week summer sessions held weekdays.
-Summer sessions may include optional in-person instruction on the UNI campus.
+Most courses also meet via interactive video conferencing, with fall and spring sessions held one evening per week.
+Six-week summer sessions may be held weekdays and may include optional in-person instruction on the UNI campus.
 While most students encounter very few technical difficulties with our online courses, our team of support specialists is available to assist you as needed.